Nothing's The Same

 And politicians, though shady,

-seemed, to at least have a backbone.
+seemed to at least have some backbone.

-Marchers weren't mowed down with a van,
+Marchers weren't mowed down by a van:

-and children weren't shot in their schools.
+and school kids weren't shot in their schools.

-Only Kooks joined the Ku Klux Klan,
+Only kooks joined the Ku Klux Klan:

-and the NRA didn't dictate the rules.
+and the NRA didn't dictate gun rules.

-There's no way to go back in time,
+There's no way to go back in time:

-though the future's a scary place.
+though the present's a scary place.

-And as our anxieties climb,
+And as our anxieties climb;

-let us hope that love can keep pace.
+I only hope love can keep pace.

 Copyright © Emile Pinet | Year Posted 2018